|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Freed Hardeman University.
+Applicants require very good grades in high school to get into Freed-Hardeman University.
 The average high school GPA of the admitted freshman class at Freed Hardeman University was 3.53 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.53 GPA, you have a very good chance of being admitted as Freed-Hardeman University accepts 95% of all applicants.
+The school ranks #10 in Tennessee for highest average GPA.
+If your high school grades are above the average 3.53 GPA, you have a very good chance of being admitted as Freed-Hardeman University accepts 88% of all applicants.

 |3.50 to 3.75||18%||Avg +|